What Is the Safest Seating Position in a Car During a Crash?

-By Anderson, Cummings & Drawhorn on November 12, 2025
+By Anderson, Cummings & Drawhorn, LLP on November 12, 2025

 The safest seat in a car for children under 13 is the back seat, especially the rear middle seat, because it’s farthest from airbags and impact zones.
 For every passenger, using proper restraints consistently makes the back seat safer in crashes.
 That single decision can mean the difference between a close call and a serious injury.
 Whether you’re driving across Fort Worth or heading just a few miles down the road, understanding vehicle safety positioning helps protect everyone inside.

-At Anderson, Cummings & Drawhorn, we’ve seen how small precautions can save lives after severe car accidents.
+At Anderson, Cummings & Drawhorn, LLP, we’ve seen how small precautions can save lives after severe car accidents.
 Our Texas legal team stands ready to help families recover physically, financially, and emotionally when someone’s negligence causes harm.

 No Fees Unless We Win